It's now more important than ever to ensure diversity in and access to the visual arts.

 Button creates work that addresses the disjunction of real time and memory that happens through image-making by layering materials, embedding textures and scratching away surfaces.
 Her complex process involves layering fabrics, paints and other materials and then scraping them away, imbuing the works with a rich texture.
 Utilizing this approach in all of the media that she works with, Button observes that, “it’s the overlap of accident and intention that I like so much, because it impregnates the surface, giving it a sense of history and mystery.”

-Interfaces marks Corinna Button’s return to the Hyde Park Art Center following her completion of the Center Program in 2013.
-This program challenges working artists’ to develop new work through critical dialogue and guidance from professionals in the field.
-During the 6-month course, artists also having free access to the Art Center’s school studios to develop their practice and experiment with other media.
+Interfaces marks Corinna Button’s return to Hyde Park Art Center following her completion of the Center Program in 2013, a program challenging working artists to develop new work through critical dialogue and guidance from professionals in the field.
+While participating in the program, she discovered a passion for ceramics and successfully translated her figures into 3D clay forms.

 To see a time-lapse video of the artist creating Caprice, a collograph made in 2012, visit vimeo.com/38551423.